GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Color\ :math:`_{max}` & [**A**\ ] & [;*label*]
 **

-Thus, for each “*z*-slice”, defined as the interval between two boundaries (e.g., *z\ :math:`_0`* to *z\ :math:`_1`*), the color can be constant (by letting Color\ :math:`_{max}` = Color\ :math:`_{min}` or -) or a continuous, linear function of *z*.
+Thus, for each "*z*-slice", defined as the interval between two boundaries (e.g., *z\ :math:`_0`* to *z\ :math:`_1`*), the color can be constant (by letting Color\ :math:`_{max}` = Color\ :math:`_{min}` or -) or a continuous, linear function of *z*.
 If patterns are used then the